riscv-software-src/riscof/docs/source/plugins.rst

 This function is responsible for compiling and executing each test on the DUT and produce individual signature files, which can later be used for comparison.
 The function provides a single argument which is the ``testList``.
-This argument is available as a python based dictionary and follows the syntax presented in the :ref:`testlist` section.
+This argument is available as a Python based dictionary and follows the syntax presented in the :ref:`testlist` section.

 The only outcome of this function should be a signature file generated for each test.
 These